Asociación Mexicana de Debate: Tournaments

 All of these universities use the British Parliamentary debate format.
-AMD has also sponsored tournaments such as the Tec de Monterrey Campus Estado de México, Campus Santa Fe, and Campus Morelia, as well as a Metropolitan Debate League, contested by the teams from the México City Metropolitan area, which is pits various teams from each debate society to debate against each other each week, with the number of "match" victories determining the championship, followed by "debate wins" and "debate points".
+AMD has also sponsored tournaments such as the Tec de Monterrey Campus Estado de México, Campus Santa Fe, and Campus Morelia, as well as a Metropolitan Debate League, contested by the teams from the Mexico City Metropolitan area, which is pits various teams from each debate society to debate against each other each week, with the number of "match" victories determining the championship, followed by "debate wins" and "debate points".

 In addition, AMD has a National ranking that crowns the overall national university champion.